Published: August 17, 2020 • Last updated: November 16, 2021 at 14:53 pm

 Legal Fees and Disbursements

 Your lawyer will quote you a fee for service – for example, $950.
-However, when you receive your final statement of account the amount owing will be several hundred dollars more than this.
+However, when you receive your final statement of account the amount owing will be significantly more than this.

 The law office will provide a break down of these additional expenses, which include Lender Title Insurance, Buyer Title Insurance, search Fees, courier costs, fax charges, photocopies, execution certificates, bank charges and more.